 The College of Engineering’s Academic Advising Mission is to provide timely and accurate advising to cultivate connections, success, and advancement in engineering excellence.
 We empower and support students with achieving their educational, professional, and personal goals; and we advocate for our students and programs through campus partnerships.

 Academic advisors are here to help you get the most out of your undergraduate engineering education and prepare for a successful career.
 Questions about majors, courses, holds, degree requirements, dismissals, or readmission?
 Click here for answers.
 Advisor contact information can also be found on this page.

 Contact the program advisor in your department (click here), who can help you with:

 - Options when you are in academic difficulty

 You’ll meet the program advisor in your department at UC Davis Orientation.
 You will find out more then about the advising program and who your faculty advisor is or how to choose one.

 Faculty advisors can help with:

-The advisors in the Undergraduate Office (1050 Kemper Hall) are available for drop in advising:
+The advisors in the Engineering Undergraduate Office are available to discuss questions about the topics below: